lyelinwin/Computational-Biology---Python/README.md

 - Transcribing DNA to RNA
 - Translating RNA to Protein

 In addition, are the files that I was working with.
+Follow along with my Portfolio for this class called Python_Portfolio_BISC450C